maksle/slonik/Readme.md

 # Slonik - Chess engine
-Slonik is a chess engine, which means that it plays chess.
+Slonik is a UCI chess engine, which means that it plays chess.
 It is written in Python.
-It is command-line driven, and will soon plug into existing chess GUIs, by implementing the UCI interface.
+To play against it or analyze positions with it, plug it into a graphical chess interface, such as Scid vs PC or Chessbase.
 Slonik means "little elephant" in Russian.

 ## Why in Python?
 I chose Python to iterate quickly, which has allowed me to learn and implement more ideas, though Python is considerably slow for this domain.